Documentation

 - WARNING: Forecast > 85% (CPU) or > 90% (Memory).

-No additional configuration is required; these checks run automatically in the background.
+No additional configuration is required; these checks run automatically in the background on both Linux and Windows agents.

-The agent automatically scans for and inventories SSL certificates on your servers, helping you prevent expirations and maintain security.
+The agent automatically scans for and inventories SSL certificates on your servers, alerts you before they expire, and lets you replace them from a secure local certificate store — all from the dashboard.

-A specialized discovery script scans common certificate locations (e.g., /etc/ssl/certs, /etc/nginx, /etc/apache2) and parses .pem, .crt, and .cer files.
+A specialized discovery script scans common certificate locations (e.g., /etc/ssl/certs for Linux, IIS and the Windows Certificate Store) and parses .pem, .crt, .cer, and .pfx files.

 It extracts key details: